curl/everything-curl/sourcecode-style.md

 ### Comments

 Since we write C89 code, // are not allowed.
-They weren't introduced in the C standard until C99.
+They were not introduced in the C standard until C99.
 We use only /\* and \*/ comments:

     /* this is a comment */